Meridian is a city-based leadership programme for senior leaders.

 On a Meridian (called 'Matrix' in Germany) programme, you will gain new insights into real-life leadership issues.

 Meridian is not classroom-based.
-It takes place in the real world - through a series of learning modules hosted in contrasting spaces and organisations within a city.
+It takes place in the real world - through a series of learning modules hosted in contrasting spaces and organizations within a city.
 You will learn from the successes and failures of leaders in different sectors.
 We may send you to examine the challenges within a hospital, experience the inner workings of a prison system, or discover the leadership demands within a production plant.

 Because we go beyond standard leadership learning models, you develop an understanding of how your city really works.
 You gain new perspectives.
 You become a more informed decision-maker and a more effective leader at work and in wider society.
 By the end of your programme you will have developed a better understanding of why, when and how you lead.